Committee says statement stands on policy positions previously taken by the PC(USA)

 “Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., guided by the actions of the Presbyterian Church (U.S.A.)
 General Assembly and committed to advocating for the rights of women worldwide, fully supports the Advocacy Committee for Women’s Concerns of the Presbyterian Church (U.S.A.)’s position on safe, legal abortion rights.”

 Also, on May 20, Stated Clerk of the General Assembly of the PC(USA), the Rev. Dr. J. Herbert Nelson, II, released a statement on abortion that further emphasizes our theological stance.
 That statement can be found here:

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: abortion rights, Advocacy Committee for Women’s Concerns, general assembly, presbyterian women, problem pregnancies and abortion, religious freedom without discrimination, rev. dr. j. herbert nelson ii, roe v. wade

-Ministries: Advocacy Committee for Women’s Concerns, Presbyterian Women
+Ministries: Advocacy Committee for Women and Gender Justice, Presbyterian Women